panagiks/md-docs/docs/plug_ins.md

 # Plug-ins

 This is a list of all officially endorsed Plug-ins.
-To install a plug-in, simply place it inside the "Plugins" folder and add its name to config.jason file.
+To install a plug-in, simply place it inside the "Plugins" folder and add its name to config.json file.

 For the 'core' plug-ins and their functions GoTo [CLI Commands](/cli)